clarkio/clarkio.github.io/src/pages/old-posts/2019-08-12-vs-code-july-release-video.md

 ---

-title:      "VS Code July 2019 Release Highlights Video"
+title: 'VS Code July 2019 Release Highlights Video'
-date:       2019-08-12
+publishDate: August 11, 2019
-author:     "Brian Clark"
+author: 'Brian Clark'
-# header-img: "img/vscode-jul19/vscode-jul19-header.png"

 ---

 ## July 2019 VS Code Release

 Visual Studio Code has come out with another release that is jam packed with improvements and new features.
 You can read through the [release notes](https://code.visualstudio.com/updates/v1_37?WT.mc_id=clarkio-blog-brcl) to find out more about them or watch this short video to see some of the highlights from it.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BPhzEbugqsM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Features Highlighted